-The ease and convenience of this recipe are a big bonus.
+- The ease and convenience of this recipe are a big bonus.
 Clean up is a breeze!
 Ingredients are layered in the slow cooker lined with parchment paper or a slow cooker liner, which keeps the sides from burning.
 If you have a slow cooker that tends to burn in one spot, you can place some aluminum foil under the parchment paper in that spot.
-The mess can all be crumpled up and thrown away when you are done.
+Then the mess can all be crumpled up and thrown away when you are done.

 More Chocolate Cake Recipes

 If you love chocolate cake as much as we all do, here are a few of our favorite must-try recipes:

 - Chocolate Chocolate Chip Nothing Bundt Cake – A rich, moist, and delicious chocolate cake that tastes just like the cake you can buy from the Nothing Bundt Cake store.

 - Carnival Cruise Warm Melting Cake– Have you tried the Carnival Cruise Line Warm Chocolate Melting Cake?
-If you’ve been on a Carnival Cruise, you know how amazing it is.
+If you’ve been on a Carnival Cruise, you know how decadent it is.
 If not, you can indulge in this decadent chocolate melting cake at home.

 - Flourless Chocolate Cake– This Flourless Chocolate Cake is by far the easiest version I have ever made and it tastes just as good as more difficult recipes.
 It is light and decadent and has a rich chocolate flavor.
 And spread over the top is a silky smooth chocolate ganache.

 - Chocolate Pudding Cake– This Chocolate Pudding Cake is probably the easiest chocolate cake recipe out there.
 There are only 4 ingredients!

 - Better Than You Know What Cake – Turn a basic chocolate cake mix into a divine dessert.
 A chocolate cake filled with sweet, caramel filling and topped with toffee bars.

 How to Make Slow Cooker Molten Chocolate Cake

 - 1 3.9 ounce package instant chocolate pudding mix

 - 2 cups milk